Top 10 Weird and Wonderful Buildings From Around The World

 Source: (Best Bookings)

 3. Cubic Houses – Rotterdam, Netherlands:

 Designed by architect Piet Blom, these homes are based on the ‘living as an urban roof’ concept.
 These houses are titled at a 45 degree angle and sat on a hexagon-shaped pylon.
-The houses have three floors, and all of the walls and windows are angled at 54.7 degrees.
+Each house has three floors and all of the walls and windows are angled at 54.7 degrees.
 Each one is 100 square metres in size, and underneath them, the Museum of Chess Pieces is located.
 Imagine living here, some may ask if people live in the Cubic houses…yes they do!

 Source: (House Crazy)